TheBodger/MMM-AudioProxy/README.md

 This module is also a demo for the MMM-ButterMeNoParsnips module that provides support for the ButterChurn visualiser linked to an Audio tag.

-A more comprehensive Ausio player using this module can be found at MMM-SimplePlayer
+A more comprehensive Audio player using this module can be found at MMM-SimplePlayer.

 ### Examples: